Man after sunburn

-Despite the dangers of excess sun exposure, recent research by the Australian Bureau of Statistics in collaboration with the Cancer Council found that almost 50% of Australians aren’t using adequate skin protection.
-But that’s not all.
-Out of the nearly 2 million Australians who attempted to get a suntan in 2023, almost 1.5 million had been sunburnt in the week leading up to the survey.
+Despite widespread sun safety messaging, recent research from the Australian Bureau of Statistics and the Cancer Council shows that nearly 50% of Australians still fail to use adequate sun protection.
+Even more concerning, of the almost 2 million Australians who intentionally attempted to get a tan in 2023, close to 1.5 million reported sunburnt skin in the week prior to the survey.

 What is sunburn?
 Why is it so bad for your skin?